 - The significance of body language and eye contact

-- An understanding of the African concept of ubuntu.
+- An understanding of the African concept of ubuntu

 To round off the visit, your hosts will teach you one or two African songs complete with dance steps.